MicrosoftDocs/visualstudio-docs/connected-environment/get-started-netcore-05.md

 ## Debug Across Multiple Services
 1. At this point, `mywebapi` should still be running with the debugger attached.
 If it is not, hit F5 in the `mywebapi` project.
-1. Set a breakpoint in `mywebapi` that handles the `api/values` POST.
+1. Set a breakpoint in `mywebapi` that handles the `api/values/1` GET request.
-1. In the `webfrontend` project, set a breakpoint just before it sends a POST request to `mywebapi/api/values`.
+1. In the `webfrontend` project, set a breakpoint just before it sends a GET request to `mywebapi/api/values`.
 1. Hit F5 in the `webfrontend` project.
 1. Invoke the web app, and step through code in both services.